beubi/ubicycling/README.md

 UbiCycling

-This dummy project complements the "how it works" of QEM, a web-based service developed by us and that delivers a full staging environement created on demand for each new pull request.
+This dummy project complements the "how it works" of QEM, a web-based service that creates on demand a staging environment for each pull request.